 That’s all you need to set up LinkedIn Lead Gen Ads.
 For more information, check out this article about how to create your first LinkedIn advertising account.

-It is mandatory LinkedIn Lead Gen Form best practice for you to enter a privacy policy URL in the form details section when creating your LinkedIn ads.
-The URL’s page should contain only the privacy policy.
-You are also required to disclose how you will use the leads you get from the campaign.
+LinkedIn Lead Gen Form best practice requires advertisers to enter a privacy policy URL in the form details section when creating LinkedIn Ads.

 How to test LinkedIn Lead Gen Forms